-Riding RTD’s A Line train past the 61st & Peña station, the view to the east is of a warehouse-looking building highlighted by pulsating colored lights and a big “Panasonic” sign.
+Riding RTD’s A Line train from Denver to the airport, just past the 61st & Peña station, the view to the east is of a warehouse-looking building highlighted by pulsating colored lights and a big “Panasonic” sign.
 This is Panasonic’s one-year-old operations hub for a new business unit focusing on “smart cities.”

 One of the challenges, acknowledged Jacobson, is to bring Panasonic’s comprehensive approach to North America and translate it to Western values.
 For example, at the Fujisawa Sustainable Smart Town in Japan, the accepted balance between privacy and security may be different than in the U.S. To ensure safety, smart cameras there recognize people who live in the town, and those who don’t, are everywhere—an approach to security that may not work in a U.S. community.